allenai/allennlp-guide/chapters/chapter03.md

 you've settled on a basic model architecture, _without changing your model code_.

 The code below shows usage with ELMo, and if you click on "show solution", we've also included an example with BERT.
 You can run both of these to see what the data looks like.
-You'll notice that BERT's output is complicated, with multiple tensors corresponding to the `bert_tokens` key that we gave the `TextField`.
-This is so that we can reconstruct token-level vectors in the model from the wordpiece vectors that BERT gives us.

 <codeblock id="chapter03/data/contextual">
 </codeblock>

+For ELMo, you can see that each token gets a long sequence of 50 characters, the majority of which are `261`, which ELMo uses to denote padding.

+For BERT, each token gets split into wordpieces, then encoded with a single id.
+But because the tokens get split into wordpieces and then modeled by BERT in a single sequence, there are additional keys output by the `TokenIndexer` to help the model reconstruct a single vector per input token: `bert_tokens-offsets` tells the model which indices in the wordpiece sequence correspond to the beginning of tokens.  `bert_tokens-type-ids` tells the model which side of a `[SEP]` token each wordpiece is on (see the BERT paper for more info on that), and `mask` is used to recover which tokens (not wordpieces) correspond to padding tokens.

 </exercise>